Filter Hygiene for Jira — Documentation

 Bulk Actions

-Select multiple filters using the checkboxes, then choose an action from the Actions dropdown:
+Select reviewed filters using the checkboxes, then choose an action from the Actions dropdown.
+Owner/share actions accept a bounded selection; permanent deletion requires exactly one filter:

 - Reassign Owner: Transfer ownership of selected filters to another user.
 Useful for offboarding or consolidating filter ownership.